You are here

 Can the Clerk's Office recommend or suggest a bankruptcy attorney or law firm?

 No. We suggest that you contact the Florida Bar for a list of bankruptcy attorneys or consult your local phone book.
-You may also search the Bankruptcy Pro bono Resource Locator for an attorney in your area who may represent you free of charge (i.e., pro bono).
+For pro bono assistance, search the Bankruptcy Pro bono Resource Locator for an attorney in your area who may represent you free of charge (i.e., pro bono).
+The Northern District of Florida Bankruptcy Bar Association (NDFLBBA) also offers a Pro Bono Assistance Program.
+Visit their website to complete a contact form or call 866-944-6421.

 Who will have access to my bankruptcy files?